angelialau/se7en-scheduler/README.md

 * Add, display, delete ad hoc Events in a particular schedule (by Coordinator)
 * Add, display, delete Announcements (from Coordinator to Instructor)
 * Add, display, delete Appeals to generated schedule (from Instructor to Coordinator)
+* Reply appeals (from Coordinator to Instructor)
 * Add new user (by Coordinator)
 * Log in and log out functionality
 * Change password (protection against misuse cases)
+* Download calendar in CSV format for integration to Google Calendar

 #### To be integrated
-* Upload calendar to Google Calendar automatically
-* Add button to generate calendar
-* Support replying to appeals
-* Algorithm needs to support capstone
 * Algorithm needs to support error handling
 * Calendar needs allow manual editing